 At Schaubude Berlin, figures and objects stand on stage as the main actors.
-In guest performances from home and abroad, in co-productions, special series and festivals, the theatre shows how 'things' look at the world.
+In guest performances from Germany and abroad, in co-productions, special series and festivals, we show the world from the point of view of things.

 Our children's and evening programmes that change weekly invite you to discover the range of contemporary puppet and object theatre.
 We are particularly interested in the border areas of the genre.
 That is why there are not only puppeteers on our stage, but also artists from the fields of performance, visual arts, dance and music.